-- at least two Chinese medicine practitioner members registered in both divisions of Chinese herbal medicine and acupuncture - at least one educationalist a specialist in designing courses in Chinese medicine, preferably with some exposure to practice of Chinese medicine and senior management experience gained with an educational institution - at least one Chinese medicine academic - Two Board members.
+- at least two Chinese medicine practitioner members registered in both divisions of Chinese herbal medicine and acupuncture - at least one educationalist a specialist in designing courses in Chinese medicine, preferably with some exposure to practice of Chinese medicine and senior management experience gained with an educational institution. - at least one Chinese medicine academic from a University or equivalent. - two Board members.

-The FCMA, WA highly recommends that two Board members be represented on the accreditation committee.
+The FCMA highly recommends that two Board members be represented on the accreditation committee.
 This recommendation is consistent with the Intergovernmental Agreement for a National Registration and Accreditation Scheme for the Health Professions issued by the Council of Australian Governments (COAG) on 26 March 20082.
 It explicitly recommended that the members of the accreditation committee should include: